House of Oldenburg: History

 Count Elimar I was first mentioned in 1091.
 The ancestral home of the family is Oldenburg Castle.
 In the 12th century, Rastede Monastery near Oldenburg became their house monastery and later their country seat to this day.
 Marriages of medieval counts of Oldenburg paved the way for their heirs to become kings of the three Scandinavian kingdoms.
 Through marriage with a descendant of King Valdemar I of Sweden and of King Eric IV of Denmark, a claim to Sweden and Denmark was staked as early as 1350.

-At that time, its competitors were the successors of Margaret I of Denmark.
-In the 15th century, the Oldenburg heir of that claim married Hedwig of Holstein, a descendant of King Magnus Ladulås of Sweden, of King Haakon V of Norway, and of the kings Eric V and Abel of Denmark.
-Since descendants better situated in genealogical charts died out, their son Christian (the abovementioned) became the king of all three kingdoms of the whole Kalmar Union.
-The House of Mecklenburg was its chief competitor regarding the Northern thrones, and other aspirants included the Duke of Lauenburg.
+At that time, the chief competitor to succeed Margaret I of Denmark (1353–1412), queen of Denmark, Sweden, and Norway, to the Northern thrones was the House of Mecklenburg, while other aspirants included the Duke of Saxe-Lauenburg.
+In 1423, Theodoric of Oldenburg married Hedwig of Holstein, a descendant of King Magnus Ladulås of Sweden, of King Haakon V of Norway, and of the kings Eric V and Abel of Denmark.
+Their son Christian (the abovementioned) became the king of all three kingdoms of the whole Kalmar Union.

 Different Oldenburgine branches have reigned in several countries.
 The House of Oldenburg was briefly poised to claim the British thrones through the marriage of Queen Anne and Prince George of Denmark and Norway in 1683; however, due to the early deaths of all their children, the crown passed to the House of Hanover, Oldenburgs not gaining that crown until 2022.